getreu/tp-note/docs/source/tpnote--manpage.md

 file, a regular filename synchronization - as described above - is triggered and executed as described above.

-Technically, all rules and logic of how the synchronisation is executed, are encoded in customizable so called filename templates (cf. section _Templates_).
+Technically, all rules and logic of how the synchronization is executed, are encoded in customizable so-called filename templates (cf. section _Templates_).